byJeevan/Swift_Playgrounds/Swift Notes/Basics.md

+## Swift Language
+### About
+- Swift is a general-purpose, multi-paradigm, protocol oriented, object oriented, compiled programming language ; developed by Apple Inc. for iOS, iPadOS, macOS, watchOS and Linux.

+### Advantages of Swift over Objective-C
+- Swift is easier to read
+- Swift is easier to maintain
+- Swift is safer
+- Swift is unified with memory management
+- Swift requires less code
+- Swift is faster
+- Fewer name collisions with open source projects
+- Swift support dynamic libraries
+- Swift playgrounds encourages interactive coding

+### Swift's Pattern matching 6 techniques
+- *Tuple patterns* are used to match values of corresponding tuple types.
+- *Type-casting patterns* allow you to cast or match types.
+- *Wildcard patterns* match and ignore any kind and type of value.
+- *Optional patterns* are used to match optional values.
+- *Enumeration case patterns* match cases of existing enumeration types.
+- *Expression patterns* allow you to compare a given value against a given expression.

+### Control transfer statements in Swift
+- Continue
+- Break
+- Fallthrough
+- Return

 ### Data Types (Int, Float, Double)
 - On a 32-bit platform, Int is the same size as Int32.
 - On a 64-bit platform, Int is the same size as Int64.